Benefits Upon Separation

 You can continue coverage for yourself and dependents for a maximum of 18 months through a federal law called COBRA, unless you have comparable group coverage available to you through another employer.
 The cost of coverage will be the monthly cost of insurance plus 2%.

-You will receive a COBRA letter once separated.
+You will receive a COBRA letter once your employee core benefits (medical, dental, and vision) end.
 For questions regarding continuing insurance coverage, contact Benefits Coordination Company (BCC) at (800) 685-6100.
 For additional information on COBRA, see the US Department of Labor COBRA Continuation Coverage website.

 Other Post Employment Benefits